The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

 What's a reasonable CAC for a $34.99 yearly app?

-Under $25 to be sustainable on first-year revenue.
-Higher CAC requires multi-year retention math, and retention assumptions in a niche outdoor app are speculative at best in year one.
+Low enough to pay back on first-year revenue.
+At $34.99/year, what you net after platform fees — well under the sticker price — is your realistic year-one ceiling.
+Anything above it requires multi-year retention math, and retention assumptions in a niche, seasonal outdoor app are speculative at best in year one.

 Why not raise prices?